During a recent trip to Disneyland, as a plus size mom, I realized how different it was to experience Disney with a larger body.

 Millennium Falcon: Smuggler’s Run

-This ride is a blast and unlike Star Tours the chairs are arm-free so very size-friendly.
+This ride is a blast and unlike Star Tours the chairs are arm-free so very size-friendly and the seatbelt is very size-inclusive.
 Don’t skip this ride during your next trip to Disneyland!

 Disneyland For Plus Sized Guests Guide – California Adventure